Why it’s important to set financial goals

 Just having big dreams or good intentions isn’t enough.
-If you want to fully realize your vision for your life, you need to map out a plan that will make that happen.
+If you want to fully realize your vision for your financial life, you need to map out a plan that will make that happen.
 This includes setting goals that support your values and priorities.

 The benefits of setting financial goals all work together to boost your financial health.
 You’ll gain more confidence in your money management decisions and significantly decrease money-related stress.